AlessandroBusolin/EnjoySockets/README.md

 * **Current Architecture:** At this stage, the library does not provide a built-in "out-of-the-box" distributed system (like automatic state synchronization across nodes).
 * **Standard Approach:** For distributed environments, it is recommended to treat each server instance as an independent node.
 Shared state should be managed via a common persistence layer, such as a centralized SQL database or a distributed NoSQL solution (e.g., Redis for session state, MongoDB for persistence).
 * **Infrastructure Requirements:** Moving to a distributed system requires appropriate IT infrastructure to manage server health, load balancing, and database synchronization.

-### Proxy & Custom Solutions

-The library's high performance and flexible routing make it an excellent choice for building **custom proxy or gateway nodes**.
-You can use EnjoySockets to create a lightweight entry point that routes traffic to various backend microservices based on your specific requirements.

 ## Future Roadmap